SAP-samples/codejam-cap-llm/exercises/11-implement-cap-doc-helper-service/README.md

 ## Summary

 You have completed all exercises for this CodeJam.
 Congratulations!
-You have built your first CAP application utilizing the CAP-LLM-Plugin and the power of SAP generative AI Hub to expose AI capabilities to your consumers.
+You have built your first CAP application utilizing the CAP-LLM-Plugin and the power of Generative AI Hub to expose AI capabilities to your consumers.

 There is much more to explore, and your journey has just begun.